 • What is the best headless CMS for Next.js?

-We take the most relevant questions, write genuine answers, add them as FAQ sections to our content, and wrap them in FAQPage schema.
-This article you're reading right now uses this exact strategy.
+Take the most relevant questions, write genuine answers, add them as FAQ sections, and wrap them in FAQPage schema.
+This article uses that exact strategy.

 What It Costs

-$0 for limited daily searches.
-The paid tier is $11/month if you need unlimited, but we've never needed it.
+$0 for a limited number of daily searches.
+A paid monthly tier removes the limit, but we've never needed it.

 The Total Cost Breakdown